rynanda/House-Visualiser-with-Turtle/README.md

-# House-Visualiser-with-Turtle
+# House Visualiser with Turtle
-Developing a program using Python Turtle to draw a visualisation (Houses and Nature's Elements) following a given dataset.
-As part of IFB104 - Building IT Systems
+Processing data stored in lists, creating reusable code using functions, and following instructions to display a complex visual image.
+Fills a grid with various symbols following a given dataset/list.
+For this, Python Turtle was used to draw different variations of houses line by line.